 In the 20th century, a counter-cultural movement was started, such as hippies by non-indigenous Westerners, and the New Age impacted modern magico-religious practices, resulting in neo-shamanism or the new shamanic movement, which was affected by their views of diverse indigenous faiths.

-The majority of the shamans believe that all life is interrelated and, as a result, reciprocally entangled with the spirit world.
+Most shamans believe that all life is interrelated and, as a result, reciprocally entangled with the spirit world.
 To bargain and secure enough food for their communities, shamans take this journey to connect with the spirits of a school of fish.

 Druidism is also known as Druidry.
 It’s a modern spiritual or religious movement that encourages people to cultivate respectful relationships with the world’s physical landscapes, flora, animals, and varied peoples, as well as with natural deities and spirits of place.

-There are different types of religious beliefs among modern druids, however, the divine element of nature is revered by all current druids.
+There are different types of religious beliefs among modern druids.
+However, the divine element of nature is revered by all current druids.

 While there are significant regional and intergroup differences in modern Druidry practice, Druids all over the world are united by a core set of spiritual and devotional practices like: